buildbot/buildbot/master/docs/manual/customization.rst

 The downside is that every time you reload the config file, the Framboozle class will get redefined, which means that the buildmaster will think that you've reconfigured all the Builders that use it, even though nothing changed.
 Bleh.

-python file somewhere on the system
+Python file somewhere on the system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead, we can put this code in a separate file, and import it into the master.cfg file just like we would the normal buildsteps like :bb:step:`ShellCommand` and :bb:step:`SVN`.